310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
 Huh?
 No, no, you don't need to apologize!
-We didn't think about this enough!
+We didn't think this through at all!
 We really have learned from our mistakes!
 {% endbubble %}

 {% bubble Mao %}
 Alright.
 Now that both sides have learned their lesson, how about we start things over again?

-We faltered a bit, but when don’t we?
-It’s exactly why on the day of the event, we often end up performing without any proper preparation.
+We faltered a bit, but it's no big deal.
+We're the type to perform without any proper preparation, anyway.

-So I mean, if worst comes to worst, we’ll just have to balance ourselves out when the time comes.
+So if worst comes to worst, we’ll just have to balance ourselves out when the time comes.

-For now, how about we aim for this: Apologizing for our mistakes, learning to do better, and growing from it.
+In fact, how about we aim for exactly that.
+Starting by apologizing for our mistakes, learning to do better, and growing from it.

 So let's avoid dragging this gloomy atmosphere all the way to the event.
 We'd end up disappointing our audience if we do that, won't we?